 The Role of HEOR in Improving Healthcare Decision Making

 Single (government) payers have been using HTA2 for decades.
-Value-based healthcare evaluation (including value-based insurance design and pricing), learning healthcare systems, and an increased emphasis on placing patients at the center of healthcare decisions are putting more focus on the HEOR confluence as a key evidence-generating aspect for HTA.
+Value-based healthcare evaluation (including value-based insurance design and pricing), learning healthcare systems, and an increased emphasis on placing patients at the center of healthcare decisions are putting more focus on the confluence of HEOR as a key evidence-generating aspect for assessment.
 Paying for value requires first defining what value is and to whom that value matters (what perspective), measuring the care delivered in real time, and feeding that information back into the system so adjustments can be made to incentivize and reimburse high-value care appropriately.
 Methods developed over the past 3 decades compare the clinical, economic, and humanistic impact of alternative treatments and provide the basis for addressing evolving challenges, including personalized medicine, curative therapies, and aging populations.
-New methods will need to take a holistic view in terms of time horizon, societal benefit, and opportunity cost.
+New methods will need to take a holistic view in terms of time horizon, societal benefit, opportunity cost, and affordability.
 HEOR experts and methods are often the vanguard of healthcare evaluations with dynamic, innovative methods to address the constantly changing environment.

 While both health economics and outcomes research can be performed in isolation, the synergy of combining the right data (outcomes research) with thoughtful (health) economic analyses based on multiple stakeholder perspectives ensures that even complex healthcare questions can be evaluated rationally.